- Search The Registry

 - My Account

 On this date in 1832, Joseph Rainey was born.
-A former slave, he was a Black politician.
+A former slave, he was also a Black politician.

 Elected to the U.S. House of Representatives in 1870, he was re-elected four times, the longest tenure in the House of any Black during the 19th century.
 While in office he dedicated himself to the passage of civil-rights legislation, pressing the interests not only of Blacks but also of other nonwhites, including the Native Americans and the Chinese in California.